A Partition Filter Network for Joint Entity and Relation Extraction

 \section{Implementation Details}

 We leverage pre-trained language models as our embedding layer.
 Following previous work, the versions we use are \emph{bert-base-cased}, \emph{albert-xxlarge-v1} and \emph{scibert-scivocab-uncased}.
 Batch size and learning rate are set to be 4/20 and 1e-5/2e-5 for SciERC/Others respectively.
 In order to prevent overfitting, dropout \citep{srivastava2014dropout} is used in our word embedding, entity span and triple representation of task units (set to be 0.1).
 We use Adam \citep{kingma2014adam} to optimize our model parameters and train our model for 100 epochs.
 Also, to prevent gradient explosion, gradient clipping is applied during training.
-We choose our model parameters based on the performance in the development set (the best average F1 score of NER and RE) and report the results on the test set.